 We also understand how ADHD medication affects women differently throughout their menstrual cycle and during life transitions like pregnancy or menopause.
 She’ll work with you to monitor how medication interacts with your hormonal changes and adjust dosing as needed.
 The goal is always to find the minimum dose that provides maximum benefit for your specific situation and lifestyle.

 Our practice specializes specifically in women’s mental health, which means we understand the unique ways ADHD affects females.
-We’re familiar with how hormonal changes impact ADHD symptoms, how societal expectations affect women with ADHD, and how masking behaviors develop.
-Our psychiatric nurse practitioner also has specialized training in ADHD medication for women.
+We’re familiar with how hormonal changes impact symptoms, how societal expectations affect women with ADHD, and how masking behaviors develop.

 Yes, we offer both in-person and virtual ADHD therapy sessions.
 Many of our clients prefer virtual sessions because they can receive treatment from the comfort of their own space without worrying about transportation or time constraints.